Create a place of interest or POI

 - Give as much detail as possible about the type of POI: a museum, landmark, tree, etc.

 You can use the convenient drop-down list or the search field by placing your cursor in the field next to the magnifying glass icon.
 You can choose the most relevant POI type for your entry from those available in the list.

-The POI types are structured in a hierarchical way and each type can be covered by one or more umbrella terms.
+Behind the scenes, the POI types are structured in a hierarchical way and each type can be covered by one or more umbrella terms.

 For example, both an 'art museum' and a 'history museum' belong to the common category of 'museum'.
 And a 'museum' can be both a 'place of culture' and a 'landmark'.

 This structure solves many issues:

 - When you are searching for museums, you also want to see the more detailed types of museums, such as 'Art museums', which is exactly what happens when you enter 'museum' as a type of POI.

 - If you want to see the 'Landmarks' in a certain area, you also want the local museums to be added to the list.
 In the same way, if you want to see the 'Cultural places' in an area, you also want the museums to be included.